drrako/dockerized-rtorrent/README.md

 plugins and yours will be used.
 And you can also add a theme in `/data/rutorrent/themes/`.
 The same principle as for plugins will be used if you want to override one.

-> :warning: Container has to be restarted to propagate changes
+> :warning: container has to be restarted to apply changes

 ### Edit a ruTorrent plugin configuration

-As you probably know, plugin configuration is not outsourced in ruTorrent.
 Loading the configuration of a plugin is done via a `conf.php` file placed at the root of the plugin folder.
 To solve this issue with Docker, a special folder has been created in `/data/rutorrent/plugins-conf` to allow you to configure